-Look at the sample budgets in Activity 3 and ask questions of the group.
+Look at the sample budgets from this activity and ask questions of the group.
 In particular, evaluate the following:

-- Are any of the biblical financial principles violated? - Are any probable expenses obviously overlooked? - Are the plans or budgets sustainable? - Do the plans allow for the expansion of the ministry?
+- Are any of the biblical financial principles violated? - Have any probable expenses been overlooked? - Are the plans or budgets sustainable? - Do the plans allow for the expansion of the ministry?